Outdoor LED Flood Lights

 1. New Outside LED Flood Lights - perfect floodlight replacement from 30W to 1000W Metal Halide or HPS

 2. Retrofit your existing flood light fixture with a LED Flood Light Retrofit.

 Our LED commercial flood lights can be run at 100-277 volt or 347-480 volts.
 They are IP65 (or better) rated to work in either an indoor (wet) or outdoor area.
-Flood lights can be integrated with energy savings controls, such as motion sensors and dusk to dawn photocells, increasing the cost savings associated with this energy saving conversion.
+Flood lights can be integrated with energy savings controls, such as motion sensors and dusk to dawn photocells.
+This increases cost savings associated with this energy saving conversion.

-Our LED flood light retrofit solutions can be used to replace the existing bulb and ballast inside an existing HID Flood Light.
+Our LED flood light retrofit solutions can replace the bulb and ballast inside a HID Flood Light.
 Our commercial flood lighting kits are designed to be as easy to retrofit an existing fixture as easily as a bulb and ballast replacement.
-Rated for 100,000 hours, and backed with a 5 year warranty, our retrofit products allow you to convert to LED and save the expense of new fixtures.
+Rated for 100,000 hours and backed with a 10 year warranty.
+Our retrofit products allow you to convert to LED and save the expense of new fixtures.

-In either case, shop our wide selection of outdoor LED flood lights or LED flood light retrofit knowing we offer a great range of products to best suit your needs.
+Shop our wide selection of outdoor LED flood lights or LED flood light retrofits.
+We offer a great range of products to best suit your needs.